plmaida/Data_Science_1_Assignments/Clustering/README.md

-## This folder contains two different projects.
+### Overview

+This folder contains two different projects with the same goal.
+The goal being to attempt to cluster a dataset using euclidian distances and centroids to match the scipy dendrogram package.

 #### 2 Features
 The first is on a provided dataset to show clustering using euclidean distance.
 Running python Kmeans_clustering_and_dendogram.py -f dataset_for_kmeans.csv.